-- (2) The Partnership enters into Share Purchase Agreements pursuant to which Resource Issuers will incur CEE and renounce CEE to the Partnership. - (3) Subscribers must be Limited Partners on December 31, 2023 to obtain tax deductions in respect of such year. - (4) The Partnership intends to implement the Mutual Fund Rollover Transaction in the period between January 15, 2025 and February 28, 2025, unless the Limited Partners approve a Liquidity Alternative at a Special Meeting held for such purpose.
+- (2) The Partnership enters into Share Purchase Agreements for each of the National Portfolio and the Québec Portfolio pursuant to which Resource Issuers will incur CEE and renounce CEE to the Partnership. - (3) Subscribers must be Limited Partners on December 31, 2024 to obtain tax deductions in respect of such year. - (4) The Partnership intends to implement the Mutual Fund Rollover Transaction on or before June 30, 2025, unless the Limited Partners approve a Liquidity Alternative at a Special Meeting held for such purpose.
 If the Mutual Fund Rollover Transaction is implemented, then pursuant to the Transfer Agreement, the assets of the Partnership should be transferred to the Designated Mutual Fund, in exchange for Mutual Fund Shares on a tax-deferred basis, provided appropriate elections are made. - (5) In connection with the Mutual Fund Rollover Transaction, if any, the Partnership will be dissolved and each Limited Partner will receive their share of the Mutual Fund Shares of the Partnership in proportion to the Net Asset Value attributable to the applicable class of Units and the number of Units of such class held by the Limited Partner.
 Holders of Class A Units will receive Series A Mutual Fund Shares and holders of Class F Units will receive Series F Mutual Fund Shares.
 The Mutual Fund Shares will be redeemable at the options of the former Limited Partners.